Steve Kube, Designer of Seymour HPG * November 10, 2021

 1960's Walt Disney included hydroponics in his plans for EPCOT, which is still a premier showcase of what can be done with hydroponics.

 1970's & 80's Hydroponic hobby stores start opening, catering primarily to connoisseurs of cannabis.

 1990's Commercial hydroponics grew rapidly, with at least one operation covering hundreds of acres under glass.

 2000's Many hundreds of additional hydroponic hobby stores open in the US, but key technology is lacking for this to go mainstream.

-2010's Technological advancements in unrelated fields, along with new inventions can be used to create hydroponic systems suitable for average people to grow thousands of pounds of food in a typical backyard.
+2010's Technological advancements in unrelated fields, along with other innovations can be used to create hydroponic systems suitable for average people to grow thousands of pounds of food in a typical backyard.

-In the near future tens of millions of users could adopt this advanced growing technology in the way personal computers were adopted in the 1980's.
+Soon, tens of millions of average people could adopt this advanced growing technology in the way personal computers were adopted in the 1980s.